7am to 10pm (Monday to Saturday)

 How will the school street work?

-For the trial, we are closing off Alexandra Road starting from the junction with Park Road and Queen's Road.
+For the trial, we are closing off Princes Road starting from the junction with Park Road.
 The trial will see this section of road monitored by an Automatic Number Plate Recognition (ANPR) camera which will detect vehicles travelling in to the restricted area.
 The restriction will only apply at certain times of the day to coincide with the school pickup and drop offs.
-We are sending out this pre scheme questionnaire to gain your feedback.
+The scheme will also incorporate a new one way system, starting at Princes Road junction with Park Road and ending at Borough Road junction with Park Road We are sending out this pre scheme questionnaire to gain your feedback.

 What time are the restrictions enforceable?

 The timings are dependent on the school and location of the school street.
-St Paul's School Street timings will be from 8.15-9.30 in the morning and 2.30-3.30 in the afternoon.
+Alexandra's School Street timings will be from 8.15-9.30 in the morning and 2.30-3.30 in the afternoon.
+The one way system will be all day as well as outside of the school days.

 Is there a penalty charge for entering the School Street?